SketchResponse/sketchresponse/docs/edx_quickstart.md

 ```

 This will create a zip archive called `python_lib.zip` in the root directory of the repository.

-2. In edX Studio, from the "Content" menu at the top of the page, select "Files & Uploads"
+2. In edX Studio, from the "Content" menu at the top of the page, select "Files & Uploads".
 3. Click the green "+ Upload New File" button and upload the python_lib.zip file.

 ### Notes